erdosn/dsc-3-31-03-introduction-to-decision-trees-data-science/README.md

 <img src="dt5.png" width=500>

+# What are the parts?
+* Root Node
+    * The start of the decision
+    * A feature!
+    * Hey dummy (rafael) we need the best performing feature!
+        * Reduces uncertainty about what the label is going to be the most. - Chris
+        * High correlation? (probably correct)
+* Directional edge from graph theory, Branches
+    * Choices go here that come from some decision about the feature
+        * based on the features values
+* Interior Node
+    * Similar to root node, another feature
+* Leaf Node
+    * Incoming branches and no outgoing branches
+    * Terminal node
+    * Final Decisions/Labels

+# What do decision trees do?
+* Define the process to make decisions in order to determine the outcome (predictions/labels/targets).

+# What is a next question:
+    * what's the sklearn library
+        * sklearn.ensemble.DecisionTreeClassifier (Regression)
+    * How do you decide on which features to split on?
+    * Is it personal or nah? (not personal, use the data)
+    * How deep do we go?
+    * What happens when the data isn't partitioned?

 A real dataset would usually have a lot more features than the example above and will create much bigger trees, but the idea will remain exactly the same.
 The idea of feature importance is of high importance as selecting the correct feature to make a split that define complexity and effectiveness of the classification process.
 Regression trees are represented in the same manner, just they predict continuous values like price of a house.

 ## Training Process